Requirements and Application

 - Why it is relevant for current society

 - Why it potentially warrants evidence-based practice change

 - How it is relevant to the role of the DNAP-prepared nurse and the implementation of evidence-based practice

 The DNAP program requires three immersion sessions.
 Begin the coursework with a one-week residency in the summer, three days in the fall and three days in the spring.
-All residencies are mandatory and overnight stays are also required.
-Hotel accommodations will be made by the college.
+All residencies are mandatory.

-The first-week summer residency is an intensive week in which students are required to attend classes and seminars on the La Roche College campus.
-The summer residency takes place from May 22 at 8 a.m. to Thursday, May 25 at 4 p.m.
+The first-week summer residency is an intensive week in which students are required to attend classes and seminars on the La Roche University campus.
+The summer residency takes place from Monday, May 18, 2020 through Friday, May 22, 2020.

 The fall semester begins in late August and concludes in December.
-The fall residency begins Thursday, Oct.
-12 at a.m. and ends Saturday, Oct.
-14 at 4 p.m.
+The fall residency begins Thursday, Oct.15, 2020 - Friday, Oct.
+16, 2020

-The spring semester begins in January and concludes in early May.
-The spring residency takes place Wednesday May 2 and concludes with graduation on Saturday, May 5, 2018.
+The spring semester begins in January and concludes in early May with commencement.